 Designing and installing the new global HQ fit-out of Knight Frank over 100,000 sqft during the shell-and-core refurbishment construction of the original 1950’s Marks & Spencer’s site at 55 Baker Street was no small task.

-Both the concept and detailed designs, approved by the KF board, adaptation of CAT A services, installation of new services and plant, cutting of structure and installation of a 3-storey helical stair, Cat B tenant fit-out and all furniture was undertaken in less than 2 years, from commission to move-in date.
+Both the concept and detailed designs, approved by the KF board, adaptation of CAT A services, installation of new services and plant, cutting of structure and installation of a three-storey helical stair, Cat B tenant fit-out and all furniture was undertaken in less than two years, from commission to move-in date.

 The building won the major refurbishment project award at the BCO awards and our Knight Frank fit-out was shortlisted.View case study View video